 When I’m floating and get to the whitewater park, I always stay to the left when going over the ledge.
 Mostly because the takeout is right after the ledge on the left.
 I also stay on that side, because I know it and know what to expect.

 The first time I went over the ledge I attempted to take out before it because I wasn’t sure of my skill.
 This however failed me epically.
-I couldn’t stopped the boat, and a man thrust his paddle toward me, which I was able to grab.
-However the force of the water was still too strong and I ended up going over it BACKWARDS!
+I couldn’t stop the boat, and a man thrust his paddle toward me, which I was able to grab.
+However, the force of the water was still too strong and I ended up going over it BACKWARDS!

 Remmel to Rockport

 The whitewater park is a great place to hone your kayaking skill.
 It is also a great float for beginners or those who just want a lazy float.